 So often, people take simple situations and over-complicate them.
 They do it out of nervousness, anxiety or pride.
 They assume, since something feels difficult, that it must be because they lack the proper knowledge to do it, not that it’s merely emotionally difficult for them.

-Intellectualizing situations often distracts us from the difficult truths: that someone flaked on you because they simply doesn’t like you enough to make time for you; that there’s no guarantee that your new business will make money; that no matter what you say to someone when you meet them, there’s always chance they will reject you; that no matter how much you plan every minute of your vacation, you will not enjoy parts of it; that breaking up with your girlfriend/boyfriend will be incredibly painful no matter how you go about it.
+Intellectualizing situations often distracts us from the difficult truths: that someone flaked on you because they simply don’t like you enough to make time for you; that there’s no guarantee that your new business will make money; that no matter what you say to someone when you meet them, there’s always chance they will reject you; that no matter how much you plan every minute of your vacation, you will not enjoy parts of it; that breaking up with your girlfriend/boyfriend will be incredibly painful no matter how you go about it.

 Analysis paralysis allows us to avoid a difficult emotional situation while feeling like we’re accomplishing something by analyzing it.
 Our minds lead us into an illusion of progress and effort without actual real progress or effort.

 The best answer to most problems is usually the simplest one.

 They’re not playing head games by not texting you, they just doesn’t like you.
 The only way you can know if your business idea will work is by trying it.
 You won’t know if someone will like you or not until you speak to them.
 You won’t know if you like your vacation until you go on it.
 There’s no easy way to dump someone, so just do it.

 Stop thinking and act.